Balsamic Glazed Brussels Sprouts and Sweet Potatoes

 Notes

-- These vegetables are great leftover, and last several days in the refrigerator!
+• These vegetables are great leftovers and last several days in the refrigerator.

-- If you have a convection oven, use that to roast these veggies.
+• If you have a convection oven, use that to roast these veggies.
 The time to cook will be less, and you’ll naturally get more of a browned top.
-If they start to get too brown, you can cover with tin foil for a portion of the baking time.
+If they start to get too brown, you can cover them with tin foil for a portion of the baking time.

 That’s a great idea, Emma!
 Thanks for sharing!